vovaekb/ps5_camera_ros/README.md

 ```

 ### Step 2: Extract the Firmware
 Due to copyright restrictions, the proprietary Sony firmware binary (`firmware.bin`) cannot be directly redistributed in this repository.
 You must obtain it either from an official PlayStation 5 update or use public third-party tools to extract it.
+You can download it [here](https://github.com/Hackinside/PS5_camera_files).

 Place your extracted file inside a dedicated directory on your system, for example:
 `/usr/local/lib/ps5-camera/firmware.bin`

 ### Step 3: Install a Firmware Loader
 The system needs an application capable of pushing the `firmware.bin` to the device over USB.
-You can use popular open-source loaders such as the Rust-based `PlayStation-Camera-Firmware-Loader` or Python/C-based wrappers available on GitHub (e.g., `ps5_hdcam` utilities).
+You can use popular open-source loaders such as the Rust-based `PlayStation-Camera-Firmware-Loader` or Python/C-based wrappers available on GitHub (e.g., [ps5_hdcam](https://github.com/raleighlittles/PlayStation-Camera-Firmware-Loader) utilities).

 Ensure the loader binary is compiled and accessible.
 For this guide, we assume the command to load firmware is available at `/usr/local/bin/ps5_cam_load`.